Bachelor of Interior Design in Canada: Top Universities, Deadlines, Admission Requirements, Fees, Scholarships, Placements

 - University of Manitoba

-Ques: Is Canada good for interior design?
+Ques: Is Canada a good choice for interior design?